C-Chads/tinygl/README.md

 * A lot of prototypes are missing.

-* A triangle cannot be textured and lit at the same time.
-(This is planned to be fixed)

 * glPolygonOffset doesn't change anything about how rendering occurs.
 It does nothing, at the moment.
+The "implementation specific multiplier" is 0.

+* There is no stencil buffer.

 * <Undocumented limitations that have not been tested>